Estate Planning…and Litigation? What to do to prevent it, How to avoid it, and Recent Developments

 Estate Planning Council

 We’ve been hearing more about it.
 We’ve been reading a lot more about it…Estate Litigation.
-Whether it be litigation post-death between surviving family members, or litigation because of estate planning, more and more common in today’s day and age is litigation related to estate planning.
-When constructing an estate plan for clients…today, you need to think about the future…not just the family’s future and the plan, but about potential inquiries, scrutiny, and yes, litigation.
-We sit with clients today and develop plans that will live and breathe for decades, for lifetimes, the lifetimes of our clients and their children, sometimes their grandchildren.
+Whether it be litigation post-death between heirs and surviving family members, or litigation because of estate planning, more and more common in today’s day and age is litigation related to estate planning.
+When constructing an estate plan for clients…today, you need to think about the future…not just the family’s future and the plan that is being crafted, but about so much more… the heirs, and family members who will be receiving assets, and how they will be receiving them, family members who may not be receiving assets, questions, potential inquiries, scrutiny, other professionals who may be advising these people, and yes, you need to think about potential litigation.
+All of us, attorneys, accountants, financial professionals, and others, we sit with clients today and develop plans that will live and breathe for decades, for lifetimes, the lifetimes of our clients and their children, sometimes their grandchildren.

 Join us for a web meeting and hear from two experts who are in the trenches every single day!
 What do they see, what are they doing, and how can you be better prepared, better educated, and a better professional.
 Whether you are an estate planning attorney, an accountant/CPA, or a financial/wealth management professional who does estate planning, anything and everything you are doing today…will have your fingerprints on it forever.